DenisChoirulR/antique-bid-backend/README.md

     ```

 6. **Timezone Configuration:**
     To ensure that the application runs with the correct timezone, you need to configure the `APP_TIMEZONE` environment variable.
+Update the .env

     ```env
     APP_TIMEZONE=UTC      # Replace with your Timezone